 Some flexion of extremities

 Preventive interventions include administration into both eyes of an antimicrobial agent (eg, 0.5% erythromycin 1 cm ribbon, 1% tetracycline 1 cm ribbon, 1% silver nitrate solution 2 drops; in some countries, 2.5% povidone iodine drops) to prevent gonococcal and chlamydial ophthalmia Neonatal Conjunctivitis Neonatal conjunctivitis is watery or purulent ocular drainage due to a chemical irritant or a pathogenic organism.
 Prevention with antigonococcal topical treatment at birth is routine.
-Diagnosis... read more and administration of vitamin K 1 mg IM to prevent hemorrhagic disease of the newborn (see Vitamin K Deficiency Vitamin K Deficiency Vitamin K deficiency results from extremely inadequate intake, fat malabsorption, or use of coumarin anticoagulants.
-Deficiency is particularly common among breastfed infants.
-It impairs clotting... read more ).
+Diagnosis... read more and administration of vitamin K 1 mg IM to prevent hemorrhagic disease of the newborn (see Vitamin K Deficiency Vitamin K Deficiency Vitamin K deficiency results from extremely inadequate intake or fat malabsorption.
+Risk of bleeding is increased by use of coumarin anticoagulants.
+Deficiency is particularly common among breastfed... read more ).

 Subsequently, the neonate is bathed, wrapped, and brought to the family.
 The head should be covered with a cap to prevent heat loss.
 Rooming-in and early breastfeeding should be encouraged so the family can get to know the infant and can receive guidance from staff members during the hospital stay.
 Breastfeeding Breastfeeding (See also Nutrition in Infants.)
 Breast milk is the nutrition of choice.
 The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for a minimum of 6 months and introduction... read more is more likely to be successful when the family is given frequent and adequate support.
 (See also Care of the Normal Newborn Care of the Normal Newborn While in the hospital, new parents should be taught how to feed, bathe, and dress their newborn and become familiar with the newborn's activities, cues, and sounds.
 Before hospital discharge... read more .)